influx6/dime/readme.md

 ```

 ## A Dime Service Adapter
-A adapter in Dime, is simply any function that can take a channel of a type and return a channel of another type, where by it does certain transformation within to produce such a conversion.
+An adapter in Dime, is simply any function that can take a channel of a type and return a channel of another type, where by it does certain transformation within to produce such a conversion.
 As an example the [BoolService](./services/bool_service.go) adapters.

 ```go